CielZ001/Student-Retention-Analysis/README.md

 The models we've tried include Naive Bayes, Decision Tree, KNN, LDA, Logistic, SVM, Bagging, Ranger.
 And Ranger seemed to be the best.

-Details could be found in [Student Retention Analysis Presentation.ppt].
+Details could be found in [Student Retention Analysis Presentation.pdf].
 Data dictionary could be found in /Student Retention Challenge Data/Data Dictionary/.